cicirello/generate-sitemap/README.md

 control the included file types (defaults include both html and pdf files in the sitemap).
 It skips over html files that contain `<meta name="robots" content="noindex">`.
 It otherwise does not currently attempt to respect a robots.txt file.
+The sitemap entries are sorted in a consistent order.
+Specifically, all html pages appear prior to all URLs to pdf files (if pdfs are included).
+The html pages are then first sorted by depth in the directory structure (i.e., pages at the website root appear first, etc), and then pages at the same depth are sorted alphabetically.
+URLs to pdf files are sorted in the same manner as the html pages.

 It is designed to be used in combination with other GitHub Actions.
 For example, it does not commit and push the generated